HarudaySharma/cse-s4-notes/01 - Computer System Architecture/Notes/050420241126 - Procedure for interrupt.md

 >[!Note]
 >The state of the CPU at the end of the execute cycle (when the interrupt is recognized) is determined from
 >1.
 The content of the Program Counter.
 >2.
-The Content of all Process Registers.
+The Content of all Processor Registers.
 >3.
 The Content of certain Status Conditions.